 Antonio Cipollone, Awarded First Anti-Tobacco Damages, Dies at 66

 NEWARK, N.J.
-(AP) _ Antonio Cipollone, whose lawsuit against three cigarette makers in the death of his first wife resulted in the first jury damage award for a smoker’s death, has died, his wife said today.
+(AP) _ Antonio Cipollone, whose landmark lawsuit against three cigarette companies resulted in the first smoker-death jury award, has died.
+He was 66.

-Cipollone had carried on the suit brought by him and his first wife, Rose, who died at 58 of lung cancer in 1984.
-The suit named Liggett, Lorillard Inc. and Philip Morris Inc., which made the cigarettes Mrs. Cipollone smoked.
+Cipollone had carried on the lawsuit brought by him and his first wife, Rose, who died at 58 of lung cancer in 1984.
+The lawsuit, filed in 1983, named Liggett, Lorillard Inc. and Philip Morris Inc., which made the cigarettes Rose Cipollone smoked.

-″He was happy that he had gone through with whatever his wife, Rose, had started.
-He never had regrets.″
+″He was happy that he had gone through with whatever his wife Rose had started.
+He never had regrets,″ said Dorothy Cipollone.

 Cipollone’s attorney, Marc Z. Edell, said the family was still deciding whether to continue the case. ″My impression was, it was so much a part of Rose’s life and Tony’s life, they don’t want to let it go,″ he said.

 Charles Wall, an attorney for Liggett and Philip Morris, said: ″We’re very sad, and sorry, and do express our sympathy to the family.″

 He said it was unclear what effect Cipollone’s death would have on the case, which was being handled by Cipollone’s lawyers on a contingency basis.

 Born Aug.
 31, 1923, in a village between Rome and Naples, Cipollone left Italy at age 15 with his mother and two sisters, and settled in New York City.
 He worked on construction jobs, with U.S. steel from 1950 to 1979, and operated his own cable-slicing business from 1978 until his retirement in 1986.

 In addition to his wife, survivors include a son and two daughters from his marriage to Rose.
 He was buried Saturday in New York City.